 Checking your credit score is the first step to improving your credit, since it will give you an idea of where you stand.
 It’s also important to find out what your credit score is to avoid rejected applications which can lower your score.
 The process for applying for your credit score can be done online or through the mail and you shouldn’t have to pay a fee.

 - Choose which credit bureau you want to use.
 Canadian credit scores are calculated by two major credit bureaus: Equifax and TransUnion.
 You can apply using their websites.

 - Fill out a request to obtain your credit score.
-You’ll need to fill out some personal information, including your full name, address and previous addresses held in the last three to five years.
+You’ll need to fill out some personal information, including your full name, address and previous addresses held in the last 3-5 years.
 Make sure to provide proof of your current address.

 - Provide proof of identity.
 The credit bureau will need you to supply a photocopy of two pieces of government-issued ID, including driver’s licence, health card, birth certificate, passport or bank statement.